Home - Bookapy Book Preview

 As there was little else to discuss, he poured the purified water into his carrier and left the site as he’d found it, apart from the ashes of the fire.
 Darras then re-joined the road and continued his journey to Silvak.

-Silvak was much bigger than Trecor, though obviously not a town as yet.
+Silvak was much bigger than Trecor, though not a town as yet.
 Darras knew it was the primary seat of Baron Silvus, though his fort was set well away from the village itself.
-Darras doubted he’d have any issues from him, or his retainers.
+Darras doubted he’d have any issues with him or his retainers.
 Kina’s visit would likely have the Baron a lot more worried than a merchant passing through, no matter how he’d been involved.

-The village itself, though looking prosperous enough, had an atmosphere of tension about it, as if all was not as it appeared and Darras figured this was what the Elves had picked up on.
-There were few enough people to be seen and they appeared to be keeping their distance from each other and there was little in the way of any conversations, not even in the small marketplace he passed through.
+The village itself, though looking prosperous enough, had an atmosphere of tension about it, as if all was not as it appeared, and Darras figured this was what the Elves had picked up on.
+There were few enough people to be seen, and they seemed to be keeping their distance from each other.
+And there was little in the way of conversations, not even in the small marketplace he passed through.

-“Of course, my Lady,” Darras replied as he set foot in the inn’s rather dingy interior which reminded him of some of the more notorious taverns in Tira, the now destroyed capital of Ostari.
+“Of course, my Lady,” Darras replied as he set foot in the inn’s rather dingy interior, which reminded him of some of the more notorious taverns in Tira, the now-destroyed capital of Ostar.

 “Welcome, stranger,” the young woman serving at the tables greeted him.
 “How may the Brown Bear assist you?”